OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 1. **Risk identification and estimation**: First select the threats that are relevant to your situation and estimate their level of impact and probability.

     You can do this by going through the list of threats and use the _Impact_ description to see if it is applicable.
 For example the impact of identifying individuals in your training data would not apply to your case if your training data has no individuals.
 The [Navigator](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/raw/main/assets/images/owaspaioverviewpdfv3.pdf) shows impact in purple.
 A bief overview of all impact can be found in the [AI security matrix](/goto/aisecuritymatrix).

     Next, you can walk by the remaining threats and look at the attack surface to see if that is relevant.
 For example, if you don't use an external model, then the model supply chain is not a relevant attack surface and neither are the connected threats.

     You can use the following decision steps to further select relevant threats:

+    If your train data is not sensitive: ignore the confidentiality of train data threats.
+A special case is the threat of _membership inference_: this threat only applies when the **fact** that a person was part of the training set is harmful information about the person, for example when the training set consists of criminals and their history to predict criminal careers: membership of that set gives away the person is a convicted or alleged criminal.

+    If your model is a GenAI model, ignore the following threats: evasion, model inversion.
+Also ignore prompt injection and insecure output handling if your GenAI model is NOT an LLM

+    If your model is not a GenAI model, ignore (direct) prompt injection, and insecure output handling.

+    If your input data is not sensitive, ignore ‘leaking input data’.
+If you use RAG, consider data you retrieve also as input data.

     If you use RAG (Retrieval Augmented Generation), then treat the retrieval repository (including embeddings) just like training data.
 Meaning:
       - Include the threats regarding data poisoning